 A crane must be used for all pump sets in excess of 25 kg (55 lb).
 Fully trained personnel must carry out lifting, in accordance with local regulations.

 2.3.1 Pump only - lifting methods

-a) Small pumps are easily lifted by straps or slings looped around the gland housing (make sure to take precautions to prevent straps/slings from sliding).
+a) Small pumps with the suction nozzle attached are easily lifted by straps or slings looped around the gland housing (prevent straps/slings from sliding).

 b) Eyebolt lifting method